 What is Prater's Mill Country Fair?

-At the fair, visitors take self-guided tours of the operating gristmill, Prater’s Store, Shugart Cotton Gin and the Westbrook Barn complete with farm animals.
-Across the road from the mill in the 1898 Prater’s store guests taste authentic Southern meals.
-Elsewhere throughout the festival are other specialties such as pit-cooked barbecue, apple cider, fried apple pies and churned ice cream.
+At the fair, visitors take self-guided tours of the operating gristmill, Prater’s Store, Shugart Cotton Gin, Dr. Lacewell’s Office, and the Westbrook Barn complete with farm animals.
+Across the road from the mill in the 1898 Prater’s store guests taste authentic Southern meals, view displays of antique tractors, cars, plows and more.
+Elsewhere throughout the festival are other specialties such as pit-cooked barbecue, apple cider, fried pies and churned ice cream.

-During the fair, families enjoy canoeing on the Coahulla Creek, a walk down the nature trail and pony rides for children.
-Educational exhibits include an authentic Civil War encampment, working antique engines and “Peacock Alley”, a clothesline display of hand-tufted bedspreads.
+During the fair, families enjoy a walk down the Norma Gordon Nature Loop or the Eagle Trail or the Prater’s Mill Greenway and pony rides, petting zoo and ‘Little General’ train ride for children.
+Educational exhibits include an authentic Civil War items and “Peacock Alley”, a clothesline display of hand-tufted bedspreads.
+Additional bedspread displays and in the side room of the Mill (#005)

 In many minds, the highlight of the Fair is the food.
-The Dalton Pike Church of God serve authentic Southern dishes – chicken and dumplings, collard greens, and corn bread cooked on a wood stove – near the 1898 Prater’s store (located just across the road from the mill).
+The Dalton Pike Church of God serves authentic Southern dishes – chicken and dumplings, collard greens, and corn bread cooked on a wood stove – near the 1898 Prater’s store (located just across the road from the mill) which has another fine selection of Southern food samplings.
 Other regional favorites are served at various points on the festival grounds.
-These include delicacies such as John’s Family pit-cooked barbecue, Cochran Family fried apple pies, North Georgia apple cider, and even fresh-churned ice cream.
+These include delicacies such as John’s Family pit-cooked barbecue, Cochran Family fried pies, North Georgia apple cider, and even fresh-churned ice cream.

 The Prater’s Mill Country Fair is sponsored by the Prater’s Mill Foundation, a non-profit organization of volunteers dedicated to historic preservation and education.
 Nearly 40 civic clubs, churches and schools also participate in the community event.